vita-rust/vitasdk-sys/README.md

 for it on docs.rs.
 You'll find `Available on crate feature SceDisplay_stub only.` there, which means that you'll need to enable `SceDisplay_stub` to use it.

+> ℹ️ **NOTE**: There are a few (currently 4) conflicting stubs, which are stubs that define symbols that are also defined by compiler builtins or std.
+A list of those features can be found [here](https://github.com/vita-rust/vitasdk-sys/blob/main/build-util/src/vita_headers_db.rs#L10).

 ### `vitasdk-utils`

 This feature just enables some functions provided by vitasdk.
 Just like the